Your Guide to Caring for Russian Blue Kittens

 Before your kitten arrives, set up a quiet room or contained area with:

-Litter box placed away from food
+A litter box placed away from food

-High quality kitten food
+High-quality kitten food

 Fresh water in a separate bowl